AndySAnker/POMFinder/README.md

 ## Install
 To install POMFindeer you will need to have [Python](https://www.python.org/downloads/) or [Anaconda](https://www.anaconda.com/products/individual) installed.
-I recommend running POMFinder on Python version 3.7 or higher.
+We recommend running POMFinder on Python version 3.7.
 If you have installed Anaconda you can create a new environment and activate it.
 ```
 conda create --name POMFinder_env python=3.7
 conda activate POMFinder_env
 ```
 Now you are ready to install what you actually come for!
-Currently __POMFinder__ is not avaible through PyPI or conda so the package needs to be downloaded manually
+Currently __POMFinder__ is not available through PyPI or conda so the package needs to be downloaded manually
 Run the following command to install the __POMFindeer__ package.
 ```